libapps/libapps-mirror/nassh/doc/FAQ.md

   it can't forward access to it to the remote system.

-  Even if it did have such access, it would only work when the local system was also running X.  Chrome OS long ago stopped using X (instead, it switched to "freon" which is a native graphics stack like [Wayland]), and many Linux distros are also switching away from X.  That means the userbase is shrinking.
+  Even if it did have such access, it would only work when the local system was also running X.  ChromeOS long ago stopped using X (instead, it switched to "freon" which is a native graphics stack like [Wayland]), and many Linux distros are also switching away from X.  That means the userbase is shrinking.